coreui/coreui-free-angular-admin-template/README.md

 This should add the new `component`, `directive` or `pipe` reference to the `new-module` you've created.

+### Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

 ```bash
 # build for production with minification
 $ ng build